 Digital marketing is a broad category of strategies and tools that promote a business’s goods or services across a wide range of channels.
 These include numerous social networking sites, search engines, content streaming platforms, email, and affiliate marketing among others.
-A digital marketing strategy may include all of these platforms or it may be limited to one or two, depending on the relevance each platform has to the business’s goals.
+An arsenal of digital marketing tools may include all of these platforms or it may be limited to one or two, depending on the relevance each platform has to the business’s goals.

 The Internet Age has given way for digital marketing to rule the marketing world.
 In fact, digital marketing replaced traditional marketing as the dominant advertising medium in 2019.
 With this in mind, it’s important to know what digital marketing tools are available to help you maintain a competitive edge.